What's next for the movement against gun violence

 'Be a nuisance'

-In Parkland, Stoneman Douglas students rose before sunrise Wednesday to place hundreds of pinwheels around campus to mark the anniversary.
+In Parkland, Stoneman Douglas students rose placed hundreds of pinwheels around campus Wednesday to mark the one-month anniversary of the shooting.

 In a quote hung on a sign near the school, the environmentalist for whom the school is named tells students to "be a nuisance when it counts."